jhcode14/Costco_Item_Tracker/README.md

 ## Technologies
 It uses Tkinter as user-interface, and it is written in Python 3.8 along with the help of software such as re, Requests, and Daytime.

-To use Costco_Recorder, please install these softwares above and download the code with pip! if python 3.8 is installed, re, Daytime, and Tkinter should already been installed!
+To use Costco_Item_Tracker, please install these softwares above and download the code with pip! if python 3.8 is installed, re, Daytime, and Tkinter should already been installed!
 To install Requests:
 Linux/Mac: